This post may contain affiliate links. Please read our disclosure policy.

 For the buttercream:

-- 1 pound unsalted butter, softened
+- 1 cup unsalted butter, softened, 2 sticks

-- 7 cups confectioners’ sugar
+- 4 cups confectioners’ sugar

 - 1 teaspoon rose water

-- 2-4 tablespoons whole milk, room temperature
+- 1-2 tablespoons whole milk or heavy cream, room temperature

 Instructions

 - To make the raspberry powder, process the freeze-dried raspberries in the food processor until pulverized.
-Sift twice through a fine mesh sieve to remove the seeds.
+Sift through a fine mesh sieve to remove the seeds.

-- In an electric mixer fitted with the paddle attachment beat the butter until it is smooth.
+- In an electric mixer fitted with the paddle attachment beat the butter just until it is smooth.
 Add the raspberry powder and beat on low speed, scraping down the sides of the bowl to get it all incorporated.
-Add the confectionersโ sugar in several batches (to avoid a big poof when you turn on the mixer) and mix on low to incorporate.
-Add the rose water, and then add a tablespoon of milk as you add the confectioner’s sugarโbut only enough milk to make the buttercream smooth; be careful not to add too much liquid.
-The buttercream should be thick but spreadable.

 Nutrition information is automatically calculated, so should only be used as an approximation.